School Admission Policy

 Our school is a community school, and it determines the admission arrangements in agreement with the Local Authority.
 The Admissions Authority for our school is therefore the LA which publishes its entry regulations every year.

-School admissions - London Borough of Richmond upon Thames
+School Admissions - London Borough of Richmond

 If you live in Richmond Borough you will be expected to apply online by going to www.eadmissions.org.uk or www.richmond.gov.uk